yoel123/yoel-jquery-ajax-load-content-/README.md

 </pre>
 tab_selector- its the selector of the ajax link

-content_selector- where the the ajaxs return content will appear. the id must be ypreloader
+content_selector- where the the ajax returnd content will appear.

 also add a loading div:
+the id must be ypreloader
 <pre>
   &ltdiv id="ypreloader"&gt
 				 Loading...